sev-90/sev-90.github.io/_portfolio/project2.md

 ---
 title: "Project #2: Solving the game of peg solitaire with a Reinforcement Learning"
-excerpt: ""
+excerpt: "This project was completed as part of my Deep Learning course's final group project."
 collection: portfolio
 ---

 # RL-solitaire
-Solving the game of peg solitaire with a Reinforcement Learning (RL) Algorithm.

 This project applies an adapted version of Asynchronous Advantage Actor-Critic ([A3C](https://arxiv.org/pdf/1602.01783.pdf)), implemented from scratch, to train an RL agent to solve the **peg solitaire** game.
 The game consists of **32 marbles (pegs)** arranged in a cross shape on a **33-position** board, with the center position initially left empty.
 The objective is to remove marbles one by one until only one remains.
 A marble is removed when another marble jumps over it into an empty space.